equinor/radix-acr-cleanup/README.md

 ## Developing

-Make sure you have [pre-commit](https://pre-commit.com/) installed.
-Run `pre-commit install` to install the pre-commit hooks.
+Make sure you have [pre-commit](https://pre-commit.com/) installed. `make bootstrap` to Install and configure pre-commit.
+This wil run `trufflehog` before any commits.

 You need Go installed.
 Make sure GOPATH and GOROOT are properly set up.
 Clone the repo into your GOPATH and run go mod download